ajgbarnes/bbc-micro-jet-boat/README.md

 I use the rather excellent [BeebAsm](https://github.com/stardot/beebasm) by *Richard Talbot-Watkins* and I compiled this on WIndows 10.

 1. Download the [beebasm.exe](https://github.com/stardot/beebasm/blob/master/beebasm.exe) into the same directory as your clone of this repository
-2. Run the following command - the jetnew.ssd image containst he basic loaders, currently required as the memory relocator overwrites the hard coded key values with whatever it finds in memory.
+2. Run the following command - the jetnew.ssd image contains the basic loaders, currently required as the memory relocator overwrites the hard coded key values with whatever it finds in memory.
 If it's blank, you will not be able to control the boat.

 ```beebasm -i .\jetboat-commented.asm -do jetboat-new.ssd -di jetnew.ssd```